 CASE SUMMARY

-On June 28, 2018, the Supreme Court affirmed in part and reversed in part the district court's remedial map order, finding that its decision to override the legislature's remedial map was proper as to those districts which not been cured of the racial gerrymandering violations, but not as to those districts which were rejected on grounds other than racial gerrymandering because the district court lacked remedial authority over them.
+• On June 28, 2018, SCOTUS affirmed in part and reversed in part the district court’s remedial order, finding the decision to override the General Assembly’s remedial plan was proper as to those districts found to still be racial gerrymanders, but not as to other districts which were rejected on other legal bases because the court lacked remedial authority over them.

 CASE LIBRARY